ethmarks/ethmarks.github.io/content/posts/mercator.md

 They sketched a coastline based on what it looked like in their imaginations, then told everyone that there was a lush, forested mega-continent below South America.

 I take it back.
-Leaving out a continent isn't the worst map-making mistake; including a made-up a continent is even worse.
+Leaving out a continent isn't the worst map-making mistake; including a made-up continent is even worse.

 ### Ah yes, the island of "Frisland"